localvoid/ivi/packages/ivi/README.md

 ]
 ```

-In the example above, when `conditional` goes from a text to a hole and vice
+In the example above, when `conditional` expression goes from a text to a hole
-versa, `StatefulComponent` will preserve its internal state.
+and vice versa, `StatefulComponent` will preserve its internal state.

 When array grows or shrinks in size, stateful nodes will be removed and created
 at the end.